eitanyaffe/mview/README.md

 ## Description

 Mview provides a customizable R-based shiny application for visualizing genomic data.
-The tool is designed for researchers working with metagenomic assemblies.
+The tool is designed for researchers working with metagenomic assemblies and features advanced mutation analysis including segregating sites detection and genomic distance visualization.

 Mview is built around four key components that work together to create flexible genomic visualizations: